catorsu/RedditThreadReducer/docs/Functional_Requirements.md

 **4.2.
 Data Processing Logic (JavaScript)**
 *   The core data reduction logic must be fully implemented in JavaScript within `background.js`.
+*   It contains conditional logic based on the user-selected mode.
+If the mode is "Simplify", it applies filtering rules (e.g., removing deleted comments, AutoModerator posts, and heavily downvoted comments).
+If the mode is "Extract All", these filters are bypassed.
-*   This includes a recursive function to correctly process the nested structure of comments and replies and to properly apply the cascading filter rules.
+*   This includes a recursive function to correctly process the nested structure of comments and replies and to properly apply the filtering rules when required.

 ---